-For example, if you do something embarrassing, the egocentric bias might cause you to overestimate the degree to which other people are likely to notice it, because you naturally assume that they care about your actions as much as you do.
+For example, if you do something embarrassing, the egocentric bias can cause you to overestimate the degree to which other people are likely to notice it, because it can cause you to assume that others are as focused on your actions as you are.

-Since the egocentric bias influences the way we process and remember information, it’s important to understand it.
-In the following article, you will understand what the egocentric bias is and why we experience is, see some examples of how the egocentric bias affects us, and learn what you can do in order to mitigate its influence.
+Since the egocentric bias can strongly influence the way we process information and make decisions, it’s important to understand it.
+As such, in the following article you will learn more about the egocentric bias, and see what you can do in order to account for it and reduce its influence.

-The egocentric bias causes people to project their beliefs, desires, thoughts, and emotions onto other people, especially when those people are close to them.
-Furthermore, the egocentric bias also hinders people’s ability to empathize with others, since it causes them to focus primarily on their own emotions, and to ignore how other people feel.
+Overall, examples of the egocentric bias appear in many areas of life.
+These examples all involve the tendency to over-rely on one’s own perspective, which means that, in many cases, the egocentric causes people to project their beliefs, desires, thoughts, and emotions onto other people, especially when those people are close to them.
+Accordingly, the egocentric bias can also hinder people’s ability to empathize with others, since it causes them to focus primarily on their own emotions, and to ignore how other people feel.

-In some cases, the egocentric bias can also cause people to believe that situations that favor them are fair, even if they think that favoring others in a similar manner would be unjust.
-This means, for example, that people might think they deserve to receive more than others when it comes to splitting positive outcomes, such as credit or profits, while they might also think they deserve to receive less than others when it comes to splitting negative outcomes, such as blame or penalties.
+Finally, the term ‘egocentric bias’ is sometimes used to refer to similar phenomena, such as people’s tendency to judge the fairness of situations in favor of themself in contexts such as bargaining.
+In this case, the egocentric bias can also cause people to believe that situations that favor them are fair, even if they think that favoring others in a similar manner would be unjust.
+This means, for example, that people might think that they deserve to receive more than others when it comes to splitting positive outcomes, such as credit or profits, while they might also think that they deserve to receive less than others when it comes to splitting negative outcomes, such as blame or penalties.